 Click for article summary...

-The article explains how insurers must adapt to a future where AI assistants increasingly mediate how customers research, compare and purchase insurance, fundamentally reshaping distribution and customer journeys.
-It describes three waves of AI-influenced distribution – augmented, assisted and autonomous – and argues that insurers need to remain visible within AI-driven ecosystems while redesigning digital touchpoints for AI agents as well as people.
-Rather than treating AI as a threat to intermediaries, the article shows how AI can enhance personalisation and efficiency, while human judgement remains critical for complex decisions and trust-based interactions.
-Success depends not just on technology, but on organisational readiness, workflow redesign and sustained investment in skills so teams can work effectively alongside AI.
+BCG explains how insurers must compete when AI assistants increasingly mediate research, comparison and purchase, reshaping distribution and customer journeys.
+It outlines augmented, assisted and autonomous waves, urging visibility inside AI ecosystems while redesigning digital touchpoints for both agents and people.
+AI can enhance personalisation and efficiency, yet human judgement remains vital for complex, trust-based decisions.
+Success depends on organisational readiness, workflow redesign and sustained skills investment so teams work effectively alongside automation..

 click to return...